 What initiatives has the College pursued?

-Williams College is situated in the Northern Berkshires and sits in the middle of a vibrant regional farming community that encompass most immediately the Berkshires, the Hudson Valley, and Southern Vermont.
-As a result, Dining Services often works with a number of local farms to source foods such as yogurt, soy sauce, vegetables, butter, maple syrup, blueberries, burgers, and more!
-A list of the local farms Dining Services works with can be found here.
+- Williams College is situated in the Northern Berkshires and sits in the middle of a vibrant regional farming community that encompasses most immediately the Berkshires, the Hudson Valley, and Southern Vermont.
+As a result, Dining Services often works with a number of local farms (see list below) to source foods such as yogurt, soy sauce, vegetables, butter, maple syrup, blueberries, burgers, and more!
+Purchasing local provides fresh, nutritious food while making less of an impact on the environment through reducing emissions from trucking long distance and provide shorter “farm-to-table” times.

 Meatless Mondays began as a student initiative and is now a weekly fixture of the menu at Driscoll Dining Hall.
 Thanks to the skill of the management and kitchen staff at Driscoll, this weekly meal helps to educate students about the multitude of ways to eat a full and satisfying meal without meat.
 There have been a number of other initiatives to incorporate more plant-based food on campus.
 Read about the Forward Food event, an Eco-Advisor project in spring of 2018 and the push to reduce industrial beef in the dining halls by the student group thinkFOOD during the 2015-2016 school year.